unshiftio/recovery/README.md

 As mentioned in the documentation introduction, this library provides various of reconnection and progress events.
 Events **always** receive a "status" or progress object as last argument.
-This progress object contains useful information about current reconnection progress:
+This object contains useful information about current reconnection progress:

 - `attempt`:  Which reconnection attempt are we currently processing.
 - `start`: Starting time of reconnection attempt.